Graduate Student Work Opportunities

 In addition, there is a non-refundable $100 application fee, a non-refundable $100 workshop fee (if invited to attend), and any institutional fees outside the program tuition and fees.

-Program Fees: Students pay a fee of $56 per credit hours in-state; $204 per credit hours out-of-state for any MBA course, in addition to the regular graduate in-state or out-of-state tuition rate.
+Program Fees: Students pay a tutiion premium of $56 per credit hour (in-state) or $204 per credit hour (out-of-state) tutition premium for any MBA course, in addition to the regular graduate in-state or out-of-state tuition rate.

 Course Fees: Some courses are subject to additional fees for materials and services relevant to a particular course.